-Florida Virtual School has its own institutional drop/add procedures and timelines; however, all School Board of Sarasota County students who participate in FLVS must be enrolled full-time in a SCSB school and must comply with the timelines delineated by the School Board of Sarasota County.
-While students await acceptance to FLVS, they must remain enrolled full-time in SCSB schools.
-Florida Virtual School withdrawal codes will have no impact on the student's transcript.
+Florida Virtual School has its own institutional drop/add procedures and timelines; however, all School Board of Sarasota County students who participate in FLVS must be enrolled-for full_time school days-in a SCBSBC school and must comply with the timelines delineated by the School Board of Sarasota County.
+While students await acceptance to FLVS, they must remain enrolled full_time in SBSC-SCSB schools.
+Florida Virtual School "W/F" codes will be treated as a grade of "F" on the student transcript, and a "W/P" withdrawal codes will have no impact on the student's transcript. -